The Revolutionary Singer Model 301 Slant-needle Sewing Machine!

 • Quiet, fast and efficient - it whispers at high speeds.

-• Full-View work area.
-Inclined Needle Bar places work in your direct line of vision.
+• Full-View work area with a 9 degree inclined needle bar places work in your direct line of vision.

 • Balanced Motion of the new Singer 301 prevents vibration.